Dedicated learners

 My main teaching schedule is built around regular weekly lessons, as this gives students the best chance of consistent progress.
 One-off or occasional sessions may sometimes be possible, but these are not offered at the standard monthly rate.

 One full calendar month’s notice is required.
 Notice runs to the end of the following calendar month.
+For example, notice given at any point during September would end the arrangement on 31 October.

 To enquire about lessons, please send a message with the student’s age, approximate level, musical goals, whether you would prefer lessons at your home or at my teaching space, and the days and times that could realistically work for a regular weekly lesson.
 If you would prefer lessons at your home, please also include roughly where you are based.